This post is about how to eat like a French woman, but let me first start by explaining why I wanted to write about this topic.

 My fascination with French women began 20 years ago.
-As a teen I worked for the clothing store Express, and I used my employee discount to buy this awesome book: French Style: How to Think, Shop, and Dress Like a French Woman
+As a teen I worked at a French-inspired clothing store, and used my employee discount to buy this awesome book: French Style: How to Think, Shop, and Dress Like a French Woman

-I spent hours and hours poring over its pages.
-I fell in love with imperfect hair, red red lipstick (my trademark for years), sunglasses and black ballerina flats.
+I fell in love with imperfect hair, red lipstick (my trademark for years), sunglasses and black ballerina flats.
 I admire French girl street style and attitude.

-No matter what you think of their politics or their people (and their legendary snobbishness towards Americans), (or their super-friendly-to-women social policies!) no-one can dispute that the French have eating figured out.
+No matter what you think of their politics or their people, no-one can dispute that the French have eating figured out.

-The so-called French Paradox (the observation that the French have less obesity and heart disease despite relishing high fat foods) has fascinated scientists and health experts for years.
-(Actually it’s not a paradox at all because fats don’t cause heart disease, at least not the real food fats the French consume!).
+The so-called French Paradox is the observation that the French have less obesity and heart disease than Americans, despite relishing high fat foods.
+It has fascinated scientists and health experts for years.
+(Actually it’s not a paradox at all because fats don’t cause heart disease, at least not the real food fats the French consume!)

 The real “paradox” is that French women are far less concerned with “healthy eating” and macronutrients, and far more interested in the pleasure and social aspects of food.
-YET, they are less likely to be overweight and don’t suffer the anxiety and bona fide eating disorder (orthorexia) that can come from an obsession with healthy diets.
+Yet, they are less likely to be overweight and don’t suffer the anxiety and even orthorexia that can come from an obsession with healthy diets.

-In her book French Women Don’t Get Fat (the next book about French women to find itself on my nightstand), author Mireille Guiliano tells us all about the eating habits and philosophies of les femmes.
+In her book French Women Don’t Get Fat (that’s my beloved copy above), author Mireille Guiliano tells us all about the eating habits and philosophies of les femmes.

-Since reading the book, I’ve tried my best to implement these principles into my life.
-And I reread it recently, since I have a 5 week old infant and want to get back into shape!
+Since reading the book and others like it, I’ve tried my best to implement these principles into my life.
+And so I present:

 How to Eat Like a French Woman